cavaunpeu/willwolf.io-source/content/machine-learning/future-with-llms.md

 ### Learning optimal prompts

 Lastly, by associating tasks with clusters of conversations and their descriptions, the system could learn to generate optimal prompts for those tasks.
-For instance, we could generate a prompt, have two LLMs engage in a conversation based on this prompt, score the result using our reward signal, then update the prompt-generation policy itself.
+For instance, we could generate a prompt, have two LLMs engage in a conversation based on this prompt, score the result using our reward model, then update the prompt-generation policy itself.

 **Taken together, companies will use human-LLM conversations to** among other things, discover and prioritize novel applications and products, improve the model, and improve the experience of using the model itself.